omeka/omeka-s-enduser/content/Items.md

 ## Adding an Item

 To add a new item, begin by selecting the the _Add new item_ button.

+Before creating items, site admins  may want to create [Resource Templates](../ResourceTemplate/), which will load specific fields for various item types which you define.

 ### Values
 The Values tab is where you enter metadata information such as title, description, etc.